 Hundreds of children and adults spend the night aboard the USS KIDD each year.
 Camping overnight aboard the USS KIDD is a fun and educational way to spend time with your family.
 You’ll experience close-quarters living firsthand and learn about the courage under fire displayed by our American heroes.

-Admission for the Overnight Camping program is $22.00 per person (adults & children).
+Admission for the Overnight Camping program is $30.00 per person (adults & children).
 There is a minimum of 20 people required to make a reservation and all participants must be at least six (6) years of age or older.
-All children should be accompanied by an adult.
 The USS KIDD requires a minimum ratio of one (1) adult per every eight (8) children.
 There may be other groups aboard ship with you on the night of your stay.

 One option for large groups is the Exclusive Reservation.
-With the Exclusive, you guarantee a minimum number of 100 people for your stay (rather than 20 for the Standard reservation).
-The price is still $22.00 per person, but with the Exclusive status, your group has the entire ship to itself that night with no other groups aboard.
+With the Exclusive, you guarantee a minimum number of 100 people for your stay.
+The price is $30.00 per person, but with the Exclusive status, your group has the entire ship to itself that night with no other groups aboard.

 Please take note of the following deposit and payment policies.
 They will play an important part in your booking process.

 REMEMBER: Pack Light!
-You are not going away for a week-long cruise.
 The more luggage you bring, the more you have to carry.
 The ladders aboard ship are nearly 70-degrees in angle and you have to move your gear up and down several ladders.
 Also, there are no closets aboard ship to stow your gear.
-Large, bulky suitcases should not even be considered.
+Large, bulky suitcases should not be considered.
+Personal electronic equipment should be left at home as the ship’s electrical systems were not designed for modern electronic devices (i.e. radios, CD or MP3 players, hair dryers, curling irons, etc.)

-Visitors should not wear sandals, flip flops, or any open-toed or high-heeled shoes aboard ship.
+Visitors should not wear any open-toed or high-heeled shoes aboard ship.
 High-heels could cause a fall and sprain or break an ankle.
 Open-toed shoes do not provide adequate protection to your feet when climbing ladders or walking through water-tight doors and hatches and could result in torn or broken toe(s).
-Crocs are also prohibited as they do not have the appropriate grip or tread on the bottom of the shoes needed for shipboard wear.
 Group leaders: please discuss this safety issue with everyone in your group before arrival.

 All groups should eat a full meal (dinner) prior to arriving at the USS KIDD for their Overnight.
-There are several restaurants and fast food venues just off the interstate on the way to the KIDD.
-A listing is available upon request.
-Many Overnight Camp groups have pizza delivered and eat it in our Café area prior to heading to the ship.
-If you are going to be ordering pizza, please let us know so our tour guides can accommodate your group.
-Please keep in mind that you will have to supply your own plates, napkins and drinks for your group to dine.
+Many Overnight Camp groups have dinner delivered and eat it in our Flying Tiger Café prior to heading to the ship.
+If you are going to be ordering dinner, please let us know so our tour guides can accommodate your group.
+Please keep in mind that you will have to supply your own drinks for your group to dine.

 Why so tough on the food rules?